AnyChart/docs.anychart.com/Axes_and_Grids/Date_Time_Axes.md

 ## Declare

-You can make both X and/or Y axis a DateTime axis, to do that, set scale type to {api:anychart.scales.DateTime}DateTime{api}:
+You can make both X- and/or Y-axis a DateTime axis, to do that, set scale type to {api:anychart.scales.DateTime}DateTime{api}:

 ```
 var dateScale = anychart.scales.dateTime();
 ```

-### Sample Range Bar With Y DateTime Axis
+### Sample Range Bar With DateTime Y-Axis

-Lets create a simple Range Bar chart with DateTime Y Axis.
+Lets create a simple Range Bar chart with DateTime Y-axis.
 For the first we have to choose data to be shown:

 <table class="dtTABLE" width="700">
 <tbody>